rust-lang/rust/doc/rust.md

 > **Note:** Records are not nominal types, thus do not directly support recursion, visibility control,
 > out-of-order field initialization, or coherent trait implementation.
-> Records are therefore deprecared and will be removed in future versions of Rust.
+> Records are therefore deprecated and will be removed in future versions of Rust.
 > [Structure types](#structure-types) should be used instead.

 The record type-constructor forms a new heterogeneous product of values.